CloudFix: Automated Policy Repair for Cloud Access Control Policies Using Large Language Models: Experimental Design

 \textbf{Setup.} To answer RQ2, we use the same experimental setup as RQ1, evaluating both approaches on the same 282 policies with request sizes of \texttt{10}, \texttt{20}, \texttt{30}, and \texttt{50}.
 Both approaches use similar LLM configuration, prompt structure, and repair iteration limits (we set $I$ to 5 iterations).

 \textbf{Results.} Table~\ref{tab:binned-fl-base} shows the distribution of repair accuracy across different request sizes.
-The FL-guided repair demonstrates significant improvements over the Baseline for request sizes 10, 20, 30, and 50.
-For request size 10, FL generates 237 complete repairs compared to only 136 for the Baseline.
-This advantage continues with FL achieving 170 complete repairs for 20 requests, 153 complete repairs for 30 requests, and 7 complete repairs for 50 requests.
+The Fault Localization guided repair demonstrates significant improvements over the baseline for request sizes 10, 20, 30, and 50.
+For request size 10, Fault Localization generates 237 complete repairs compared to only 136 for the baseline.
+This advantage continues with Fault Localization, achieving 170 complete repairs for 20 requests, 153 complete repairs for 30 requests, and 7 complete repairs for 50 requests.

-For request size 10, the Baseline generates 101 policies in the $<$80\% category, while FL reduces this to only 19 policies.
-Similarly, for 30 requests, the Baseline generates 100 policies with $<$80\% accuracy compared to just 30 with FL.
-However, the Baseline achieves no 100\% repairs but only 67 policies in the 80--99\% range, while FL only achieves 7 complete repairs and produces 175 policies with $<$80\% accuracy compared to the 217 of the Baseline.
-We observed that as the request size increases, the repair task may exceed the LLM's capability to integrate FL information effectively.
-We believe that the accuracy degradation at larger request sizes indicates that, while FL is highly effective for moderately complex repair tasks, additional techniques may be needed to maintain its benefits when the number of request sizes grows substantially.
+For request size 10, the baseline generates 101 policies in the $<$80\% category, while Fault Localization reduces this to only 19 policies.
+Similarly, for 30 requests, the baseline generates 100 policies with $<$80\% accuracy compared to just 30 with Fault Localization.
+However, the baseline achieves no 100\% repairs but only 67 policies in the 80--99\% range, while Fault Localization only achieves 7 complete repairs and produces 175 policies with $<$80\% accuracy compared to the 215 of the baseline.
+We observed that as the request size increases, the repair task may exceed the LLM's capability to integrate Fault Localization information effectively.
+The accuracy degradation at larger request sizes indicates that, while Fault Localization is effective for moderately complex repair tasks, additional techniques may be needed to maintain its benefits when the number of request sizes grows substantially.